svdo/ipatool/README.md

 The unit tests work on an actual ipa that is also part of this project.
 It is built using a shell script build phase in the `ipatoolTests` target.
 This means that it will be code-signed using your own certificate and provisioning profile.

 The tests check whether the code signing that this `SampleApp.ipa` has matches what is expected.
 Since this will be different for everybody, the expected values are put in `testConfig.json`.
 In order for the tests to pass, you will have to modify `testConfig.json` so that it contains the values that are valid for you.

+Wiki
+====
+Please refer to the wiki for more information on [Managing Archives and Code Signing with xcodebuild](https://github.com/svdo/ipatool/wiki/Managing-Archives-and-Code-Signing-with-xodebuild).